 There are so many reasons to save and share your home movies.
 They are a record of our unique and common histories captured in motion.
 They can also be used creatively.
-I have used them as a source of inspiration for my artistic work for almost 25 years.
+I have used them as a source of inspiration for my artistic work for over 25 years, and is the driving force for my new PBS TV series Family Pictures USA.
 Now, there is a unique opportunity to get support for anyone working with their home movies.
 The Al Larvick National Grant seeks to conserve, digitally transfer and exhibit home and amateur movies which were shot within the United States.
 Our personal and shared heritage matter!

 According to Kristin, ALCF is part of an ever growing collective understanding of how significant home and amateur audiovisual recordings are, both for one’s personal family history and for society at large.
 These works give insight into our cultural history and our possible futures.
 They unravel mysteries and even the recording of the most common place activities can document a time and place that will never be again.
 Some home movies include local and national landmarks that are no longer there, people that are no longer with us.
 They are a cultural documentation like no other and therefore important to conserve for generations to come.
 They are an educational tool like no other.

 Kirsten, a documentarian and media preservationist, founded this company in honor of her grandfather, Al Larvick, a home movie enthusiast who began a life-long love of documenting not only his family events, but also everyday happenings in his hometowns after receiving an 8mm film camera from his son as a gift.
 Recording a time that is unrepeatable, his films, and those like them, offer a glimpse into the past while contributing toward personal, cultural and historical legacies, which are vital to understanding ourselves and society at large.